 Inflation, the rise in general price levels of goods and services, poses challenges for many companies that can adversely affect profitability and the value of the stocks and bonds they issue.
 On the other hand, some companies, sectors and assets, can inherently benefit, directly or indirectly, from inflationary environments.
 These are considered “inflation-sensitive” assets and investing in them during inflationary environments can potentially deliver relatively better returns than the general markets.

 No, the fund is actively managed by Astoria Portfolio Advisors who continually monitor its investment allocation and can change the investment mix at any time.

 PPI invests in securities across multiple assets classes that have the potential to benefit, either directly or indirectly, from increases in the rate of rising costs of goods and services.

-These may include equity securities of companies engaged in the energy, financials, industrial, and materials sectors, as well as investments in other ETFs that invest in commodities and fixed income securities.
+These may include equity securities of companies engaged in the energy, natural resources, industrial, and materials sectors, as well as investments in other ETFs that invest in commodities and fixed income securities.
 Examples of companies that we believe may benefit from rising inflation include: financial services companies, consumer discretionary companies (such as homebuilders and household durables), companies producing industrial machinery, metals and steel, and companies engaged in the exploration, production, transportation and mining of commodity assets (such as oil, gas, coal, agriculture, minerals and other real assets, including the passive ownership of royalties or production streams of such assets).

 PPI may invest in other ETFs with exposure to commodities that we believe may benefit from higher demand, elevated global growth, or a shortage of supply, such as Brent & WTI crude, copper, natural gas, gold, silver, platinum, palladium, soybean, live cattle, coffee, and corn.